Faildes/Chattiori-Model-Merger/elemental_random.md

 will set all Blocks in the OUT05 layer to 0.2.

 ## XY plot
 Several XY plots for elemental merge are available.
-Input examples can be found in sample.txt.
 #### elemental
 Creates XY plots for multiple elemental merges.
 Elements should be separated from each other by blank lines.